 Pick up your rental car + go shopping

-Hopefully, you’ve managed to snag a cheap early flight into Iceland, and didn’t bring 6 weeks worth of clothes in a suitcase.
-Hop off the plane and find your car rental contact.
+Hopefully, you’ve managed to snag a cheap early flight into Iceland and didn’t bring 6 weeks worth of clothes in a suitcase.
+Hop off the plane and find your car rental contract.
 Someone should either be waiting for you, or you’ll see their kiosk at the airport.

 There is a lot of advice out there about whether to hire a 4WD drive or not.
 I personally think it is better because it gives you that extra safety level – Iceland can be a dangerous place!

 It will take around 10 – 15 minutes to reach the car depot so now’s a good time to start peeking out of the window and seeing what Iceland is all about!
 We used Northbound to hire our 4WD and had no problems.

 Your car rental company will go through the details with you – don’t crash, do be careful with the ice, don’t drive at night, do keep your lights on at all times – so take note and you’ll be good to go.

 Check the car for damage before you get in it, along with a staff member, so that you won’t be charged for a scratch or bump you didn’t make.